ncbi/blast_plus_docs/README.md

 docker images
 ```

-To use the BLAST+ version 2.7.1 Docker image instead of the latest version, replace the first part of the command
+For example, to use the BLAST+ version 2.7.1 Docker image instead of the latest version, replace the first part of the command

 ```docker run --rm ncbi/blast``` with ```docker run --rm ncbi/blast:2.7.1 ```